Questions and answers about Yandex Compute Cloud

 You can contact technical support using any of these methods:

-- Through the support contact form in the management console.
+- Through the feedback form on the support page in the management console.

 - By email.